pauliceia/vgiws/doc/api/import.md

     - 500 (Internal Server Error): Problem when to import the Shapefile.
 Fiona was not able to read the Shapefile.
 One reason can be that the Shapefile has an empty column name, so name it.
     - 500 (Internal Server Error): Some geometries of the Shapefile are with problem.
 Please, verify them and try to import again later.
     - 500 (Internal Server Error): Problem when to import a resource.
 Please, contact the administrator.
+    - 503 (Service Unavailable): Problem with the prj2epsg web service.
 - Notes:
     - It is necessary create a new layer without a feature table before to import the ShapeFile.
     - Inside the zip must have just the ShapeFile.